emacs-lsp/lsp-java/README.md

 ```
 * LSP Java does not provide completion, go to definition for some of the files?

-Make sure the project is properly imported according to instructions.
 When particular file is not part of imported project [Eclipse JDT Language Server](https://projects.eclipse.org/projects/eclipse.jdt.ls) could not calculate the current classpath.